ZTsquared/JestMath-MVP/README.md

+# JestMath

-# Zia Tyebjee's FS32 MVP: un-named elementary level math game
+## Elementary level math game

 This app is a basic math game in which children can practice math problems and earn jokes in return.
 The game is designed to be managed by a parent or other adult who can curate both the questions and the jokes based on their child's skills and interests.

-Built with: node.js, react, express, and a tiiiiiiny bit of bootstrap 5.
+Built with: node.js, react, express, and a bit of bootstrap 5.

 ## Setup